 After 8-10 years of having inflammatory bowel disease, one may be an increased risk of colorectal cancer (CRC) especially if there have been prolonged courses of severe inflammation in the colon and rectum and/or a family history of CRC.

 It is recommended that IBD patients undergo a colonoscopy with biopsies to detect any indication of CRC as early as possible.

-Ultimately, following these practices allows the patient and their family to make the best decisions around medical and surgical care based on the doctors’ recommendations and personal preference/lifestyle.
+Ultimately, following these practices allows the patient and their family to make the best decisions around medical and surgical care based on their doctors’ recommendations and personal preference/lifestyle.